Alternative drive concepts and their practical application in logistics

 We appreciate you taking the time to read our blog post on alternative drive concepts and their practical application in logistics.
 If you are thinking about studying abroad and pursuing a career in this field, take a look at our Master’s degree in New Mobility - Micromobility.

-We have designed this program to help you apply the skills you have acquired with your first engineering university degree in a wide range of disciplines as well as designers who are enthusiastic about materials, locomotion and lightweight construction.
+We have designed this programme to help you apply the skills you have acquired with your first engineering university degree in a wide range of disciplines as well as for designers who are enthusiastic about materials, locomotion and lightweight construction.
 As a graduate of our programme, you will be involved in the development of mobility solutions and will be able to use your knowledge to understand mobility concepts and evaluate them.

-At PFH we make sure you receive a high-quality education while making the most out of your study abroad experience!
+At PFH, we make sure you receive a high-quality education while making the most out of your study abroad experience!